tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ![[Pasted image 20240927100619.png | 350]]

-There are no actual rules
+There are no actual rules to follow

 ## Responsivnes